-- Raw data from sensors (like LIDAR point clouds) is transformed into usable data like global positions and orientations of docks and buoys. - 2) Buoys are identified from the list of obstacles and labeled (i.e. which buoys are most likely to be speed gates, or obstacle entrance and exit gates, or the buoy with the active pinger). - Gate, dock, and pinger locations are transformed into a destination based on the planner that takes into account the current and completed tasks for the overall mission. - The arbiter takes the destination, obstacles list, and other sensor data and determines how to get there without hitting anything. - 5) The controller transforms the arbiter command (direction and heading) into motor voltages, keeping the vehicle on course and stable.
+- Raw data from sensors (like LIDAR point clouds) is transformed into usable data like global positions and orientations of docks and buoys. - Buoys are identified from the list of obstacles and labeled (i.e. which buoys are most likely to be speed gates, or obstacle entrance & exit gates, or the buoy with the active pinger).

+- Gate, dock, and pinger locations are transformed into a destination based on the planner that takes into account the current and completed tasks for the overall mission. - The arbiter takes the destination, obstacles list, and other sensor data and determines how to get there without hitting anything. - 5) The controller transforms the arbiter command (direction and heading) into motor voltages, keeping the vehicle on course & stable.

 Some specialized algorithms combine two more more of these steps, but for most configurations the above list represents how data flows through the software.
-There are many different moving parts, and many of these components have multiple behavior algorithms implemented.
-It would be impossible to cover all of these in the space of this paper, so a representative sample is presented here.
+There are many different moving parts, and many of these steps have been implemented in more than one way.
+It would be impossible to cover the entire software in the space of this paper, so a representative sample is presented here.

-1) Acoustic Pinger Localization: The vehicle is equipped with the same three hydrophone layout as was used on the vehicle used for the Roboboat Competition in July.
-The hydrophone layout for the Roboboat vehicle is shown in Fig. 2, with the blue cylinders representing hydrophone locations.
+1) Acoustic Pinger Localization: The vehicle is equipped with three hydrophones.
+The hydrophone layout is shown in Fig. 2, with the blue cylinders representing hydrophone locations.
 Each hydrophone returns a raw audio signal which, when filtered and amplified, can be turned into a series of timestamps that correspond to when the hydrophone detected a ping.
 There are several ways to use these timestamps to estimate pinger location.
-The best performing algorithm that has been implemented is a RANSAC locator[5].
-As such, this algorithms was used in simulated testing to determine the placement of the hydrophones on the WAM-V. What follows is a brief description of the pinger localization algorithm.
+The best performing algorithm that has been implemented is a RANSAC locater[5].

 If two hydrophones recorded the same event at the same time, the pinger must be equidistant from both hydrophones.
-This is illustrated in Fig. 5, with the red circles representing hydrophones and the blue line representing the continuous set of possible pinger locations.
+This is illustrated in Fig. 6, with the red circles representing hydrophones and the blue line representing the continuous set of possible pinger locations.

-Figure 5: Continuous set of pinger locations (blue) given that some event was recorded by two hydrophones (red) at the same time.
+Figure 6: Continuous set of pinger locations (blue) given that some event was recorded by two hydrophones (red) at the same time.

-This blue line is also called a contour line, signifying that for any point on the line, the time difference between when the sound reaches both hydrophones is constant.
-A nonzero time difference, would correspond to a different contour line, as shown in Fig. 6.
-The increment in time difference values between adjacent contour lines in this graph is also constant.
-The nonlinear behavior of the angular resolution highlights the fact that relative accuracy of an estimated pinger position is highly sensitive to the orientation of a given hydrophone pair.
+This blue line is also called an contour line, signifying that for any point on the line, the time difference between when the sound reaches both hydrophones is constant.
+A nonzero time difference would correspond to a different contour line, as shown in Fig. 7.
+The increment in time difference values between adjacent contour lines in this graph is constant.
+The nonuniform angular resolution illustrated in Fig. 7 highlights the fact that estimated pinger position accuracy is sensitive to the orientation of the hydrophone pair relative to the pinger.